Struggling to Withdraw Your Provident Fund? Here's How to Handle Missing Documents

 rldhingra

-Re: Provident Fund
+Provident Fund Withdrawal Process

-If your employer is sending you Form-19 and 10C after attestation, you can fill out another form.
+Dear Sudipta, if your employer is sending you Form-19 and 10C after attestation, you can fill out another form.
 Get it attested by your manager at the bank, sub-postmaster, postmaster, Sarpanch of your village, MLA, Magistrate, or any gazetted officer.
 Send the form directly to the PF Authority for processing.
 The company/your previous employer cannot withhold your PF amount in any case.

 Regards,